biroka/biroka.github.io/_pages/about.md

 Motivation
 ======
-My motivation is to ensure the business development /software development /reseach as a continuous improvement projects.
-I am committed to building strong, efficient, professional teams through technically challenging projects.
-I'm passionate about inspiring my teammates and colleagues to dream, learn, become, innovate, and work continuously with passion!
+His motivation is to ensure the business development /software development /reseach as a continuous improvement projects.
+He is committed to building strong, efficient, professional teams through technically challenging projects.
+He is passionate about inspiring his teammates and colleagues to dream, learn, become, innovate, and work continuously with passion!

 Updates
 ======